ZhenyingZhu/StudyNotes/tempnote.markdown

 # MVC vs RESTful
 A key difference between a traditional MVC controller and the RESTful web service controller above is the way that the HTTP response body is created.
 Rather than relying on a view technology to perform server-side rendering of the greeting data to HTML, this RESTful web service controller simply populates and returns a Greeting object.
 The object data will be written directly to the HTTP response as JSON. [src](https://spring.io/guides/gs/rest-service/)

+# stub class in UT
+use a factory to create some inner objects.
+So that when testing, can insert a stub object into the class

+# clean code
+Make unchanged properities in a class to be static (not change after set)

+Make unchanged valie to be const

 # timestamp section
 Sep 11 2016